Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 These are not edge cases.
 They are what happens at every company that moves fast without someone watching the strategy.

-Control costs less than one bad hire.
+The Category Control costs less than one bad hire.
 Less than one wrong deal.
 Less than one investor conversation that accidentally reframes the company.

 Who this is for